 This is a technique to make you more present, to bring you here and now.
 To make you more conscious, to help create a situation in which you can meet yourself.

 As if in your heart a flame is burning, and your body is nothing but the aura around the flame.
 Imagine it.
 Step 1: Sit, eyes closed, feeling your heart, the area between the armpits.
 Put your hand on your heart if you like.
-Feeling your heart as a flame, burning, feeling the warmth, the light.
+Feeling your heart like a flame, burning, feeling the warmth, the light.
 A flame is burning in your heart.

 Step 2: With total presence move in a slow walk, eyes lowered.
 Sense an aura of light around the body.
 Let the body make any soft movements it wants to while walking.